eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/grpc_service_generation/create_client.md

 ## Launcher.cpp

-You need to have a file that implements the client behavior, in this example we modify the file `Launcher.cpp` that already exist in the [template](https://github.com/eclipse-velocitas/vehicle-app-cpp-template).
+You need to have a file that implements the client behavior.
+In this example we modify the file `Launcher.cpp` that already exist in the [template](https://github.com/eclipse-velocitas/vehicle-app-cpp-template).
 The logic of the example client is simple.
 It tries to set the target position for the seat and if it succeeds it tries to read current position.